Some Useful Advice on Travelling with Kids in Mexico

-The country is vibrant and exotic and there are some jabs recommended by the heath authorities, including tetanus, polio and diphtheria.
+The country is vibrant and exotic and there are some vaccinations recommended by the health authorities, including tetanus, polio and diphtheria.
 Some people assume that Malaria tablets need to be taken as a cautionary measure but we were ensured that the risk is very low and we did not need to take any.

 In Yucatan we also found there is no need to worry about safety.
 Police are ever present which does not necessarily mean a place is safe, however from our experience walking around the streets and villages, even at night, no one approached us and we never once felt uncomfortable.
 If this still does not convince you, there are plenty of big scale hotel complexes that you would not even need to leave, and safety there is one of their highest priorities.
 We saw plenty of families, even with the smallest of children and babies during our stay there.

-In this post my aim is to give parents an idea of what to expect and some of the key facts that most guidebooks do not mention, especially if you travel on your own itinerary as we prefer to do.
+In this post my aim is to give parents an idea of what to expect of your travels on the Yucatan Peninsular in Mexico and some of the key facts that most guidebooks do not mention, especially if you travel on your own itinerary, as we prefer to do.

 I would always advise to bring a certain amount of baby food with you, at least for the first 48 hours, until you have settled and found the closest supermarkets.
 Local corner shops and convenience stores will almost certainly not have any baby food as they only sell drinks, crisps and in some cases a small selection of fruit and vegetables.
 Larger supermarkets in the bigger towns will have baby food, but do not expect the same brands or tastes that you are used to back home.